Become a Member

 General Membership

 As a General member, you gain access to a range of benefits and resources, including newsletters, invitations to events and conferences around the country.
-You’ll be kept up-to-date on the latest news and events from the Iyengar Yoga community in Australia and around the world.
+You’ll be kept up-to-date on the latest news and events from the Iyengar Yoga community in Australia.

 You will also receive access to the IYA Member area.
 General Members can also subscribe the quarterly publication of Yoga Rahasya.